Posted on behalf of Phillips Law Group on Dec 28, 2010 in Employee Rights

 - Non-pre-approved overtime Many companies have internal policies that state that overtime pay will only be made to the worker if that overtime is approved before its completed.
 Regardless of any internal policy, it will not be considered valid if it violates relevant statutes, and this type of policy does tend to fly in the face of the FLSA.

 FLSA Lawsuit Claims and FLSA Attorneys in AZ

 If you feel that your rights under the FLSA or any other employment statute have been violated, you need to take action as soon as possible.
-Contact the FLSA and worker exploitation attorneys at Phillips Law Group today to schedule a free initial consultation by phone 1-800-706-3000.
+Contact the FLSA and worker exploitation attorneys at Phillips Dayes Law Firm PC today to schedule a free initial consultation by phone 1-800-706-3000.
 No fees to start your case and no fees unless we win.